p-na/ceph-dev-docker/README.md

 On first run, you may want to clone and build Ceph.
 To do this, you just need to run `setup-ceph`.
 The command does also work for rebuilding Ceph.

-    $ setup-ceph -DWITH_PYTHON3=ON -DWITH_TESTS=OFF
+    $ setup-ceph

-This clones Ceph, if it's not yet cloned, and builds Ceph with Python2 and Python3 support.
+Ceph will automatically be build with Python2 and Python3 support.

 ### Start Ceph